maxinebaghdadi/Wine-Predictions/index.md

 # Methodology
 ### Reading and Cleaning the Data:

-Filtered for country, description, price, province, title, variety; dropped rows without the price and NaN entries; removed datapoints with same title and description
+In order to clean up the data, we filtered for country, description, price, province, title, variety.
+We also dropped rows without the price and NaN entries and removed datapoints with same title and description

 ```markdown
 df = df[['country','description','price','province','title','variety']]